 360-degree feedback if used efficiently, can increase communication and foster employee development.
 It can also increase the productivity and efficiency of the team.

-360-degree feedback indeed provides valuable insights that you might never have explored before, as it not only gives you an honest or unbiased rating but also promotes change in work culture.
+360-degree feedback indeed provides valuable insights that you might never have explored before, as it not only gives you an honest or unbiased rating but also promotes change in work culture and brings self-awareness.